C2SP/C2SP/XAES-256-GCM.md

 to when claiming better-than-birthday bounds.
 In that sense, XAES-256-GCM also achieves better-than-birthday bounds.)

+[Double-Nonce-Derive-Key-GCM] (DNDK-GCM) by Shay Gueron is a very similar scheme that also derives an AES-256-GCM key from a 256-bit key and a 192-bit nonce, with nearly identical goals.
+(It has optional support for key commitment, which XAES-256-GCM does not.)
+Its key derivation function costs six AES invocations (as opposed to three in XAES-256-GCM) but doesn't use the underlying AES-256-GCM nonce.
+Its authors claim FIPS 140 compliance due to the use of AES-256-GCM, but the KDF does not appear to comply with any NIST standard.
+It is reportedly used in production at Meta.

 There are novel AEAD designs that reuse AES internals for performance and have our desired properties, such as [AEGIS].
 Again, they are not standard compliant and not as widely available.